SergioMadrid522/SergioMadrid522/README.md

 <h1 align="center">Hi 👋, I'm Sergio Acuña</h1>

 <p align="center">
-  A Software Engineering student from Mexico, passionate about building clean, maintainable, and impactful web applications.
+   I am a Software Engineer with hands-on experience in full-stack web development, specializing in React, TypeScript, and Node.js.
+My focus is building scalable applications with clean, maintainable code, grounded in a strong foundation of algorithms and relational database design.
   <br />
-  I specialize in full-stack development with a focus on **React, TypeScript, Node.js, and PostgreSQL**.
+  Actively seeking a 4 – 6-month full-time internship starting February 2026.
 </p>

 <p align="center">